Zugamifk/araci/README.md

 ## Enemies
 ### Kappa
 Small but strong.
 Lives in water, hops on land.
 Usually stays in water but will attack if player is close to land.
 Smells bad, has a poison gas attack.
 Looks like a reptilian creature with a turtle shell.
 Moves very quickly in water, often hidden and submerged.
+Drops:
+* Sara (dish) that is often held on its head.
+Offering: Water, Poison, gas ??

 ### Ogre
 Large and tall man with a large head and lots of hair.
 Eats human flesh.
 About 1.5 times the height of a human.